scottlamb/moonfire-nvr/guide/secure.md

 ## 6. Reconfigure Moonfire NVR

-If you follow the recommended Docker setup, your `/etc/moonfire-nvr.toml` will contain this line:
+If you follow the recommended setup, your `/etc/moonfire-nvr.toml` will contain this line:

 ```toml
 allowUnauthenticatedPermissions = { viewVideo = true }